Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
 title: Diabetes Readmission Prediction
-subtitle: Report
+subtitle: Excerpt from project report
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [Python, Machine Learning]
 comments: true
 ---

-Diabetes is a chronic health condition where the body does not respond to or does not generate enough insulin in the body, resulting in issues with regulating blood sugar.
-Patients diagnosed with diabetes must monitor and manage their blood sugar levels for the rest of their lives; and if not controlled well, individuals may be readmitted to a healthcare system due to complications.
-Despite concerns about the economics of readmission and the prevalence of diabetes, readmission among diabetes patients is not well studied.
-Moreover, readmission can be a possible measure of healthcare quality, and previous studies have indicated that racial minorities and members of lower socioeconomic status are less likely to be readmitted.
-This project explores predictive models for the readmission of diabetic patients and also aims to determine if there are any potential biases in the decision-making process of the models.
+Patients diagnosed with diabetes have to monitor and manage their blood sugar levels constantly for the rest of their lives; and if not well-monitored, individuals may be readmitted healthcare facilities due to complications.
+Despite concerns about the financial expenses of readmission and the prevalence of diabetes, readmission among diabetes patients is not well studied.
+Moreover, previous studies have indicated that racial minorities and members of lower socioeconomic status are less likely to be readmitted.
+This project aims to explore predictive models for the readmission of diabetic patients as well as to determine if there are any potential biases in the decision-making processes of these models.

 **Here is some bold text**